-Our shops can take volunteers aged 14 and over.
-If you're under 16 we'll need permission from your parent or guardian.
+Our shops can take volunteers who are 14 and over.
+If you're under 16, we'll need your parents' or guardians' permission.

 Duke of Edinburgh Award: why not complete the volunteer service section of your Bronze, Silver or Gold Award with us?

 Our care centres and hospices: most roles within our healthcare teams have a minimum age of 18.
-Where we can, we try to cater for work experience requests.
-Get in touch to tell us the placement requirements.
+Where we can, we try to help with work experience requests.
+Get in touch to tell us your placement needs.

 University: we work in partnership with several universities across the UK.
-These partnerships allow us to advertise the latest volunteer roles on the universities' websites which are viewed by hundreds of students.
+These partnerships allow us to advertise our latest volunteer roles on the universities' websites, which are viewed by hundreds of students.

-We regularly attend volunteer and recruitment fairs, giving students a chance to talk to a member of Sue Ryder staff face to face about volunteering, charity work and what it's like to work as part of the Sue Ryder team.
+We regularly go to volunteer and recruitment fairs, giving students a chance to talk to a member of Sue Ryder staff face-to-face about volunteering, charity work and what it's like to work as part of the Sue Ryder team.